In honor of Valentine’s Day we are extending our 2021 New Year’s Studio Special!

 Practitioner Room #2

-~ Room is 9’6″ x 7’6″ ~ Mostly furnished, shared office ~ Available for rent Mondays, Tuesdays and Wednesdays: $150/month for one day per week (i.e. every Mon only) $225/month for two days per week (i.e. every Mon & Wed) $325/month for three days per week (i.e. every Mon, Tues & Wed) ~ Available immediately, although we are happy to be flexible with move-in date ~ 6-month contract is required, as well as professional liability insurance and security deposit ~ Some weekends may be available, although it is contingent upon the events scheduled.
+~ Room is 9’6″ x 7’6″ ~ Mostly furnished, shared office ~ Available for rent Mondays, Tuesdays and Fridays: $150/month for one day per week (i.e. every Mon only) $225/month for two days per week (i.e. every Mon & Tues) $325/month for three days per week (i.e. every Mon, Tues & Fri) ~ Available March 5, 2021, although we are happy to be flexible with move-in date ~ 6-month contract is required, as well as professional liability insurance and security deposit ~ Some weekends may be available

 Practitioner Room #3

-~ Room is 12’2″ x 17′ ~ Unfurnished ~ Available for rent Mondays through Fridays: $350/month for one day per week (i.e. every Wed) $650/month for two days per week (i.e. every Tues & Thurs) $950/month for three days per week (i.e. every Tues, Wed & Thurs) $1250/month for four days per week (i.e. every Tues, Wed, Thurs & Fri) $1500/month for full time use (excluding weekends) ~ Available immediately, although we are happy to be flexible with move-in date ~ 6-month contract is required, as well as professional liability insurance and security deposit ~ Some weekends may be available, although it is contingent upon the events scheduled.
+~ Room is 12’2″ x 17′ ~ Unfurnished (or partially, if preferred) ~ Available for rent Mondays through Fridays: $350/month for one day per week (i.e. every Wed) $650/month for two days per week (i.e. every Tues & Thurs) $950/month for three days per week (i.e. every Tues, Wed & Thurs) $1250/month for four days per week (i.e. every Tues, Wed, Thurs & Fri) $1500/month for full time use (excluding weekends) ~ Available immediately, although we are happy to be flexible with move-in date ~ 6-month contract is required, as well as professional liability insurance and security deposit ~ Some weekends may be available

 Rent includes: ~ Beautiful space with complete accessibility for different levels of ability (ADA) ~ Large front entry area with plants, seating, beautiful lighting and water fountain ~ Extensive publicity and exposure to a diverse community interested in healing arts and movement ~ Utilities including heat/air conditioning, wireless Internet, trash/recycling, and electricity ~ Kitchenette with filtered water, fridge, microwave, toaster oven, teapot, coffeemaker and dishes ~ A private lounge for teachers and practitioners only ~ Access to large movement studio